DominikMa/P11-Path-Planning-Project/README.md

 ![](./gifs/P11_6.gif)
 ![](./gifs/P11_10.gif)

-Here the planner correctly waits till the cars in the left lane have passed until it tries to change into it:
+Here the planner correctly waits till the cars in the right lane have passed until it tries to change into it:

 ![](./gifs/P11_7.gif)